Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 Study the file '**replace_temp_with_query.py**'.
 Use 'Replace Temp with query' and 'Extract Method' techniques to improve readability of the code.

-## Exercise 7: 'Split temporary variable' Technique
+## Exercise 7: 'Split Temporary Variable' Technique

 Study the file '**split_temp_variable.py**'.
 Use 'split temporary variable' technique to clarify the code (make it easier to understand its intent.)